appflower/appflower-docs/getstarted/11_updating_appflower.md

 git submodule update --init
 </pre>

-NOTE: Please keep in mind that each new project contains a ***new instance*** of Studio and the Engine, so updates must be downloaded for
+NOTICE: : Please keep in mind that each new project contains a ***new instance*** of Studio and the Engine, so updates must be downloaded for
 ***each project, separately***!

 5. Finally, you should clear the server cache, and regenerate widget cache, to make sure the system is using the updated files.
 To do this, run the